-- Closely follow any locally agreed procedure as set out by the home office and local Authority and/or Local Authority Safeguarding Children Board's agreed processes and criteria for safeguarding individuals vulnerable to extremism and radicalisation; - Strive to eradicate the myths and assumptions that can lead to some young people becoming alienated and disempowered, especially where the narrow approaches young people may experience elsewhere may make it harder for them to challenge or question these radical influences.
-In DBC this will be achieved by good delivery and other personal development, behaviour and welfare topics throughout the curriculum; but also by adopting the methods outlined in the Government's guidance and promoting fundamental British values as part of every learner's pathway programme; - Ensure that all of our delivery approaches help our learners build resilience to extremism and give learners a positive sense of identity through the development of critical thinking skills: - Ensure that all of our staff are equipped to recognise extremism and are skilled and confident enough to challenge it; - Keep up-to-date with developments and good practice and keep our Preventing Extremism and Radicalisation Policy under review.
+- Closely follow any locally agreed procedure as set out by the home office and relevant local Authority agreed processes and criteria for safeguarding individuals who may become susceptible to an extremist ideology; - Strive to eradicate the myths and assumptions that can lead to some young people becoming alienated and disempowered, especially where the narrow approaches young people may experience elsewhere may make it harder for them to challenge or question these radical influences.
+In DBC this will be achieved by good delivery and other personal development, behaviour and welfare topics throughout the curriculum; but also, by adopting the methods outlined in the Government's guidance and promoting fundamental British values as part of every learner's pathway programme; - Ensure that all of our delivery approaches help our learners build resilience to extremism and give learners a positive sense of identity through the development of critical thinking skills; - Ensure that all of our staff are equipped to recognise extremism and are skilled and confident enough to challenge it; - Keep up-to-date with developments and good practice and keep our Preventing Extremism and Radicalisation Policy under review.